Three Reasons You Might Need to Hire a Cat Sitter

 If your cat is ill and you have to be away from home for any period of time, you should also consider hiring a cat carer.
 Sick and recuperating kitties might need regular supervision and will be comforted by the presence of another person.
 You can also search our database of cat sitters to find one experienced in administering medication if necessary.

-Now you know the top three reasons cat owners might need to hire a cat sitter, find out Cat in a Flat’s top tips on how to pick the right carer.
+Now you know the top three reasons cat owners might need to hire a cat sitter, find out Cat in a Flat’s top tips on how to pick the right sitter.

 - #kitten care

 - Cat Care